The Ultimate Guide to Credit Card Protection and How to Use It

 Purchase Protection

-Similar to return protection, purchase protection can help protect you if purchases are lost or damaged, or services aren’t rendered or delivered as expected.
+Similar to return protection, purchase protection can help protect you if purchases are lost or damaged or if services aren’t rendered or delivered as expected.
 Generally, you would bring the issue up with the merchant or service provider.
 But if they don’t initiate a refund, then you can dispute the charge with your credit card company.
 This process initiates what’s called a credit card chargeback.

 There may be limitations and exceptions to purchase protection.
 It can be a good idea to talk directly with the merchant before reaching out to your credit card company.